chriscz/pysorter/README.md

 A Commandline utility for organizing files and directories according to regex patterns.

-Here's an example of rules for moving files:

-As stated in the python documentation, the shutil library may not copy all file metadata.
-This will not affect the content of your files, however

 ## Quick Start
   * `pip install pysorter`
   * `pysorter`